Myndex/TurboContrastulator/production/script.md

 SHOOTING SCRPT

-Hello, I'm Doctor Arnie Sarkasim, you may remember me from such educational films as "Antifreeze: Tastes Great but Don't Drink It" and "Our Friend Mathmatics: a friend we can count on".
+Hello, I'm Doctor Arnie Sarkasim, you may remember me from such educational films as "Ethlyne Glycol: Tastes Great but Don't Drink It" and "Our Friend Mathmatics: a friend we can count on".
 Today I am here at Mynd-Wrecks Re-Search, to present to you an exciting innovation.